7 Best Reasons to Visit Boudhanath Stupa

 Balaram Thapa

-The stupa's design is Mandala Structure, and its layout is unique to the world.
-There are several stories behind creating the Boudhanath stupa, which we will explore in our below section.
-Overall, Boudhanath is a celebrated religious site of Nepal rich in culture, architecture, and spiritual significance.
+The stupa's design is a Mandala Structure, and its layout is unique to the world.
+There are several stories behind creating the Boudhanath stupa, which we will explore in the section below.
+Overall, Boudhanath is a celebrated religious site in Nepal rich in culture, architecture, and spiritual significance.
 The vibrancy and tranquility of the palace are truly astounding and exciting to experience.

-The location of the stupa is attractive as it once lay on the ancient trade route to Tibet.
-Many Tibetan merchants visited the stupa and performed their rites and ritual.
-They offered their homage to the great divinity.
+The stupa's location is attractive, as it once lay on the ancient trade route to Tibet.
+Many Tibetan merchants visited the stupa and performed their rites and rituals, offering their homage to the great divinity.

 The great stupa of Boudhanath